oschwengers/bakta/README.md

 # Bakta: rapid & standardized annotation of bacterial genomes, MAGs & plasmids

 Bakta is a tool for the rapid & standardized annotation of bacterial genomes and plasmids from both isolates and MAGs.
-It provides **dbxref**-rich and **sORF**-including annotations in machine-readable `JSON` & bioinformatics standard file formats for automatic downstream analysis.
+It provides **dbxref**-rich, **sORF**-including and taxon-independent annotations in machine-readable `JSON` & bioinformatics standard file formats for automated downstream analysis.

 ## Contents